-Sentinel is a rover robot type like that NASA has sent to Mars.
+Sentinel is fully working Robot Rover inspired by the one NASA has sent to Mars.
+This Rover is loaded with electronics and has hundreds of parts.
 It is our mascot and is always on display in our lobby.

 - Weight: 45 lbs.

 - Dimension: 18.5in x 27in x 32in (width, length, height)

 - 13 motors: 6 for the wheels, 4 to steering (exactly like a Mars Rover) and 3 to move the head